 - 1. Continue to send current sex offender staff at Community Reintegration Unit's to training sites that provide certification programs in sex offender treatment.
 This will entail sending staff to conferences and trainings in outof-state locations. - 2.
-Post national advertisements in professional journals and websites to increase the number of qualified applicants for vacant positions. - 3.
-Network with New Mexico universities with doctoral level programs in psychology in order to obtain internship students, and to attract recent graduates for permanent jobs with the Mental Health Services Bureau.
+Post national advertisements in professional journals and websites to increase the number of qualified applicants for vacant positions.

+Strategy 4: Network with New Mexico universities with doctoral level programs in psychology and bachelor's and master's degree programs in social work in order to obtain internship students, and to attract recent graduates for permanent jobs with the Mental Health Services Bureau.